Tuesday, 25 August 2020

 Murray Aubrey Waddell

-Mary Jane's second eldest daughter, Emma Eileen May Waddell nee Reid (known as May) married Murray Aubrey Waddell who served in the RAAF, Royal Australian Air Force.
+Mary Jane's second eldest daughter, Emma Eileen May Waddell nee Reid (known as May) married Murray Aubrey Waddell who served with the RAAF, Royal Australian Air Force.

 Alice Joyce (Joy) Lenehan nee Coldwell